pranavbhattad/Face-Recognition/installer.md

 `dlib`
 `numpy`
 `Pillow`
-`opencv-python`
+`OpenCV-python`
 `cmake`

 ## How to Install OpenCV (cv2)
 Open your terminal and type:
 `pip install opencv-python`

-Your Package will be Downloaded.
+OpenCV would be downloaded.

 ## How to Install Cmake
 Open your terminal and type: